Futurama-ngo/securedrop-docs/docs/development/virtualizing_tails.rst

   sudo patch -p0 -d/ < persistence.patch

 4. Navigate to **Applications** then **Tails** and click **Configure persistent volume**.
-Configure a persistent volume enabling all persistence options.
+Configure a persistent volume adding a password and enabling all persistence options.

+5. Restart the virtual machine

 Shared Folders
 ~~~~~~~~~~~~~~